CMF’s event calendar includes standalone learning opportunities as well as regularly scheduled monthly events through several learning series.

 - - An Introduction to Financial Tools and Tips When Analyzing Grants - originally held March 26, 2014

 - - Strategic Planning: Managing the People and the Process - originally held January 21, 2014

 Tri-State Learning Series

-The Tri-State Community Foundation Webinar Series is a program offering made possible through a partnership between the Council of Michigan Foundations, Philanthropy Ohio and Indiana Philanthropy Alliance.
-These webinars are designed for, but not exclusive to, community foundations.
+The Tri-State Community Foundation Webinar Series is a program made possible through CMF’s partnership with Philanthropy Ohio and Indiana Philanthropy Alliance.
+The webinars are designed for, but not exclusively for, community foundations.

-The National Center for Family Philanthropy (NCFP) Series is a monthly webinar with rotating topics focusing on family philanthropy.
-Complimentary webinar registrations are available as a benefit to Council of Michigan Foundations members.
+The National Center for Family Philanthropy (NCFP) Series offers a monthly webinar with rotating topics focusing on family philanthropy.
+Complimentary webinar registrations are available as a benefit to CMF members.

 These webinars are designed specifically for corporate foundations and giving programs, made possible through CMF’s partnership with Indiana Philanthropy Alliance and Philanthropy Ohio.